gaugefreedom/intelexta/docs/PROJECT_CONTEXT.md

         ◦ File: src-tauri/src/orchestrator.rs
         ◦ Action: In the execute_llm_run function, add logic to handle online models.
         ◦ Logic: If a run specifies an online model, the orchestrator will fetch the appropriate API key from the keychain, construct an authenticated HTTPS request, and send the prompt to the provider's API.
 It must also handle network errors gracefully.
+    4. Task: Before making any network call, the orchestrator must first check policy.allow_network == true and the list of allowed providers.
+If false, it must immediately create a signed Incident checkpoint (egress_denied) and stop.
 Phase 2: User Onboarding & Experience
     1. Task: Create a First-Launch Tutorial Project
         ◦ Problem: New users are currently met with a blank slate, which can be intimidating.